 If you already know the radius loan officer you plan to work with, feel free to contact him or her directly.
 However, you can learn more about our team by visiting our Loan Officers section.

 Our loan officers are licensed to work beyond the office they’re affiliated with.
 For example, a radius loan officer who works in our Norwell office can finance loans throughout Massachusetts, and possibly other states we service.

 Check out our “Time to Apply” section, which outlines which documents and other information you’ll be asked to provide after meeting with a radius LO.

-Once you’ve decided that you’re really ready to buy a home, the first thing you should do is get pre-qualified*.
-A pre-qualification from a reputable mortgage lender establishes how much you can reasonably spend on a mortgage and confirms that you’re qualified to apply for a loan up to that amount.
+Once you’ve decided that you’re really ready to buy a home, the first thing you should do is get pre-approved.
+A pre-approval from a reputable mortgage lender establishes how much you can reasonably spend on a mortgage and confirms that you’re qualified to apply for a loan up to that amount.